Definition - What does Egg Retrieval mean?

 FertilitySmarts explains Egg Retrieval

 An ultrasound probe is inserted into the vagina, with a needle guide attached.
 The probe allows the physician to direct the needle through the vaginal wall and into the ovary, where it collects the egg and surrounding liquids.
+The fluid is passed on to an embryologist who identifies the number of collected eggs.

 Following the procedure, the individual will typically be able to dress and leave the office after two hours of observation.
 Lower abdominal discomfort, such as cramping and minor vaginal bleeding, may be experienced after the procedure and last up to one week.